alexwillman/Project1-GNS3-Mid-Size-Company-Network/12-firewall-and-acl-rules.md

 ### Verify SSH from Ubuntu-Admin-PC

-To verify SSH is working on Ubuntu-Admin-PC, we can to SSH into L3-Multilayer-SW1.
+To verify SSH is working on Ubuntu-Admin-PC, we can SSH into L3-Multilayer-SW1.

 On Ubuntu-Admin-PC, run:
 ```